EthenStrine/caladriuswiki/index.md

-# Welcome to our wiki
+# Welcome to the wiki
 ## A home for all of your questions

 ### Connecting to the server: